ByteswithDon/SharePoint-Administrator-Course/README.md

 This project represents the intersection of learning design, technology enablement, and systems thinking.

-It was created from a real organizational need and transformed into a scalable learning solution that can help teams prepare for SharePoint administration and migration work.
+It was created to address a real organizational need and transformed into a scalable learning solution that helps teams prepare for SharePoint administration and migration work.

 For me, this project demonstrates how instructional design can support technical operations by making complex systems easier to understand, practice, and implement.